 All K-3 students receive classroom reading instruction for a minimum of 120 minutes each day.
-To utilize technology, students use iPads to reinforce reading skills including Storia, EPIC Books, Storybird, and Newsela.
-Students also use IXL to practice their reading skills.
+To utilize technology, students use iPads to reinforce reading skills including Open Court Digital Access, EPIC books, Newsela, BrainPop Jr, and various other platforms.
+Students also utilize IXL to practice their reading skills.
+Second and third grade levels may have students complete the IXL reading diagnostic practice to help students focus on the skills they need support in.
 The district uses Accelerated Reader (AR), which is a computerized program that tests basic reading comprehension.
 Students select books from their reading level, read independently or with a partner and take an independent comprehension test on the computer.
 Each book is worth a certain number of points based on its length and reading level.